TYPO3-Documentation/site-introduction/Readme.md

 This project should be used to make screenshots for the TYPO3 Documentation.
 See also [Guidelines for creating images](https://docs.typo3.org/permalink/h2document:guidelines-for-images)

+> [!WARNING]
+> Do not use this project for real world projects, it is just a quick way to create screenshots locally.

 Prerequisites:

 * Docker and DDEV